dai-shi/reactive-react-redux/README.md

-A hook `useReduxState` returns the entire Redux state object, but it keeps track of which properties of the object are used in rendering.
+A hook `useReduxState` returns the entire Redux state object, but it keeps track of which properties of the object are used in render.
 When the state is updated, this hook checks whether used properties are changed.
-Only if it detects changes in the state, it triggers re-rendering.
+Only if it detects changes in the state, it triggers re-render.

 ## Install